 The "Query Condition" statement is the actual and effective representation of the key-value pair representation.
-For example, if the data or payload consisted of JSON format the object model is used.
-For example, let's say the data is given as follows in JSON format:
+For example, if the data or payload consisted of JSON format, then the object model is used.
+Let's say the data is given as follows in JSON format: